sweirich/lambda-n-ways/doc/Implementations.md

   Renames bound variables to avoid capture.
   This version fixes a bug from Lennart's original version.

+- Lennart.SimpleOrig

+  Lennart's original version.
+Works for the large normalization benchmark, but fails some tests.

 - Lennart.Unique

   Maintains the invariant that all bound variables are unique.
 Needs to